-We are partnering with Digital Commons to take on this exciting piece of work to support local groups wanting to take on community assets with the data and digital tools they need to be successful.
+Shared Assets and Digital Commons Cooperative (DCC) worked together to support local groups wanting to take on community assets with the data and digital tools they need to be successful.

-There is currently considerable interest from communities in accessing land and buildings in order to manage them for long term community benefit.
-This interest ranges from preventing the loss, sale or development of existing public or community assets that are in public, private or charitable ownership, to securing long term community ownership or management in order to deliver community led regeneration.
+There is considerable interest from communities in accessing land and buildings in order to manage them for long-term community benefit.
+This interest ranges from preventing the loss, sale or development of existing public or community assets that are in public, private or charitable ownership, to securing long-term community ownership or management in order to deliver community-led regeneration.
 The types of assets range from community centres to shops, pubs, parks, woodlands and farmland.

 SHARE THIS RESOURCE